This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

-By invent of various technologies like Java, ASP.net, web-based applications were developed for e-commerce, healthcare for online purchase, research, and innovations.
-It was difficult to store unstructured data – like content in email and SMS, chat, media files, posts, and blogs in relational databases.
+The invention of various technologies like Java and ASP.NET enabled the development of web-based applications for e-commerce, healthcare, online purchases, research, and innovations.
+It was difficult to store unstructured data – like content in emails and SMS, chat, media files, posts, and blogs in relational databases.

 MongoDB is a NoSQL database used for accessing and storing unstructured data in documents.